 Coriander seeds fall into the warm/ sweet spice category.
 Which means that it is a popular spice to use as a base ingredient to make spice mixes.

-It has a very mild citrusy flavour.
-Like cumin seeds, it has a very earthy aroma and rich in volatile oils that get released when roasted lightly on direct heat or in oil.
+Like cumin seeds, it has an earthy aroma and rich in volatile oils that gets released when roasted lightly on direct heat or in oil.

 Coriander seeds can be used to make many dishes especially stews, soups, Indian curries, stir-fries, and a base ingredient for making spice mixes and marinades.

-Coriander seeds are used whole in many Indian dishes as the first step to add flavour to oil.
-Coriander seeds are tempered in warm oil at the very beginning of the cooking process.
+- They are used whole in many Indian dishes as the first step called tempering.
+Temper coriander seeds in warm oil at the very beginning of the cooking process to flavour the oil before adding other ingredients.

-Since it has a very mild flavour content, additional spices such as mustard seeds, cumin seeds, cinnamon are added to uplift some of the flavour.
+- Since it has a mild flavour content, you can add other spices such as mustard seeds, cumin seeds, cinnamon etc to compliment the flavour. ( more about best spices and food pairings below).

-While coriander seed is a whole spice, coriander powder is its grounded form.
+While coriander seed is a whole spice, coriander powder is the ground form.

 Unlike the flavour difference between fresh coriander leaves and its dry counterparts, the flavour of whole coriander seeds and coriander powder is pretty nuanced.